-When considering a Medicare Advantage plan, have a coverage checklist to verify the plan meets all your needs before you enroll.
-However, you might not know where to start.
-Luckily, we’re here with your pre-enrollment Advantage checklist so you can understand what you should be seeking in one of these plans.
+When considering a Medicare Advantage plan, having a coverage checklist to verify the plan meets all your needs is crucial.
+We’re here with your pre-enrollment Advantage checklist so you can understand what you should be seeking in one of these plans.

 What Should I Look for in a Medicare Advantage Plan